Wednesday, June 19, 2024

 Answer: B

-AV block due to Lyme carditis is usually short-lived and resolved by six weeks.
-A temporary pacemaker may be required but a permanent pacemaker is rarely needed.
-While evaluating the EKG on a patient suspected to have Lyme carditis, it is important to pay attention to the PR interval.
+AV block due to Lyme carditis is usually short-lived and resolved in six weeks.
+A temporary pacemaker may be required, but a permanent pacemaker is rarely needed.
+While evaluating the EKG of a patient suspected of having Lyme carditis, it is important to pay attention to the PR interval.
 If the PR interval is more than 300 milliseconds, there is a high chance of the patient progressing to complete AV block, which may require a temporary pacemaker.

-Patients who fail to complete the antibiotic course appropriately for any early signs of Lyme disease-like erythema migrans are more prone to progress to Lyme carditis.
+Patients who fail to complete the antibiotic course appropriately for any early signs of Lyme disease, erythema migrans, are more prone to progress to Lyme carditis.

 #cardiology